 - ASI President (co-chair)

-- Senior Vice President for Administration and Finance (co-chair)
+- Senior Vice President for Administration & Finance or Designee (co-chair)

 - Academic Sentate Chair or designee (1)

 - Provost or Designee (1)

 - Student Affairs Representative (1)